(208) 853-5095

 President of the Board of Directors

 Kathy founded Tidwell Social Work in 2000 as a mental health clinic specializing in refugee trauma.
-She has a deep commitment to welcoming refugees and creating places where they feel welcome, safe and free to heal and build a new life.
-The clinic transitioned to a not-for-profit organization in November of 2014 and she has chaired the Board of Directors since that time.
-She has been cutting back on her role at the clinic and currently works part-time.
-Her focus is primarily providing leadership input, clinical supervision for new clinicians and training, particularly around cross-cultural practice and trauma.
-She has over thirty years of post-graduate mental health and child welfare experience in Idaho.
+Since Tidwell transitioned to a 501C-3 organization in November of 2014, Kathy has been focused on establishing the clinic’s non-profit infrastructure.
+Kathy actively organizes trainings and programs that facilitate the integration of refugees into our communities as our neighbors, colleagues and friends.
+She has over twenty-six years of post graduate mental health and child welfare experience in Idaho.
 Over the course of her career she has worked as a clinical social worker, clinical supervisor, manager, business owner and consultant.

 Rama Deen, LCSW